kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 Tuning `minSize` requires the size distribution of the values being skipped, and `outcome="unframed_below_threshold"` reports only that they were skipped, not how close they came.
-The threshold is therefore a knob with no feedback loop in `/metrics`, by design, and the instrument for setting it is the offline analyzer in the [Test Plan](#test-plan) rather than a dashboard.
+The threshold is therefore a knob with no feedback loop in `/metrics`, by design: an operator sizing it works from the size distribution of their own stored objects, measured offline, rather than from a dashboard.

 No ratio or byte-count metric is exported.
 On a resource holding very few objects the `outcome` label already makes one property of each write observable to whoever can read `/metrics`: whether the object